shivammehta25/OverFlow/docs/index.md

 ## Faster finetuning to different voices

 We finetuned our model with RyanSpeech's 100k checkpoint with different datasets.
-The model adapted the speaker style and accent specific pronunciations within 5000 updates.
-This shows that the finetuning with the low resource datasets is a good way to finetune the model to different speakers.
+The model adapted the speaker style and accent-specific pronunciations within 5000 updates.
+This shows that finetuning with low-resource datasets is a nice way to finetune the model for different speakers.

 <table class="tg">